Mandan continues surge in development as pandemic wanes

 Population growth also is a factor.
 Mandan grew by nearly 6,000 residents between 2010 and 2020, according to U.S. Census Bureau data.

-To accommodate new development, the city is planning to build a sewage plant in the northern part of the city.
+To accommodate new development, the city is planning to extend the sewer system in the northern part of the city.
 Roads also are being constructed throughout the city totaling 3.5 miles.
 Roads have already been approved around the new schools and should be completed early next year.
 Stromme said this should prompt development, and that more development means more revenue for the city.

 “Following construction, we anticipate new development in north Mandan," he said.